Foot and Ankle Bursitis: Interventional Management in Podiatric Practice

 Professional Educational Series for Podiatrists

-• Plantar fascia–related pain
+• Cryoanalgesia for Plantar fascia–related pain

-• Morton’s Neuroma
+• Cryoanalgesia for Morton’s Neuroma

 Each session provides anatomical orientation and procedural context within office-based podiatric practice.